The World's Largest Modern & Contemporary Prints & Editions Platform

 Establishing his significance in the contemporary art world, Perry’s ceramic vase I Want Be An Artist, sold for £632,750 at Christie's London in October 2017, securing its position as his most expensive artwork.

-I Want To Be An Artist, made i 1996, stands as a vibrant and deeply personal piece within Grayson Perry's collection of ceramic vases, paying tribute to Perry's revered American artists, Andy Warhol and Jean-Michel Basquiat, who are depicted on the vase's opposing sides.
-Through a visual homage, Perry skillfully weaves in miniature symbols reflective of each artist's work.
+I Want To Be An Artist, made in 1996, stands as a vibrant and deeply personal piece within Grayson Perry's collection of ceramic vases, paying tribute to Perry's revered American artists, Andy Warhol and Jean-Michel Basquiat, who are depicted on the vase's opposing sides.
+Through a visual homage, Perry skilfully weaves in miniature symbols reflective of each artist's work.
 Warhol's screenprinting legacy is referenced through embedded photographic portraits in his depicted chest.
 By contrast, a gilded skeleton beside Basquiat hints at his early demise at 27, enriching the vase's poignant narrative.
 By aligning this contemporary piece with the tradition of ancient vases, which often bore images of deities, Perry elevates I Want To Be An Artist to a modern-day relic, a tribute to two iconic figures of the twentieth century's art scene.

 £443,250 for The Guardians (1998)